unsol/design/metering.md

 ### Initial memory allocation

-Metering call needs to be injected as the very first instruction if preallocated memory pages are defined.
+The cost of pre-allocated memory must be included in the very first metering call.

 ### Increasing memory